ige-PING/public-docs/docs/clusters/IDRIS/IDRIS-infos.md

 - To change the default project : `idrproj -d grp1`
 - To change the active project : `eval $(idrenv -d grp1)`

-Be careful, switching projects will change the env variables $HOME, $SCRATCH, $WORK and $STORE.
+Be careful, switching projects will change the env variables HOME, SCRATCH, WORK and STORE.

 ## Conda environment

 - Conda is already installed on jean-zay, you can activate one of the pre-existing environment via the `module load python=version` command (see all the versions available with `module avail python`)

-- You can then create your own environment, that will create a .conda repository in your $HOME, you better move it to your $WORK and make a link, because it will increase in size and inodes quite rapidly.
+- You can then create your own environment, that will create a .conda repository in your HOME, you better move it to your WORK and make a link, because it will increase in size and inodes quite rapidly.